-The VizE Lab will play a vibrant role in advancing Liberal Arts education in Princeton's research university setting.
-Contemporary academic research, and any number of professions, are increasingly demanding highly-specialized knowledge, inter-disciplinary creativity, and collaborative skills.
-Courses in Anthropology and other disciplines that use the VizE Lab will offer students opportunities to practice this kind of intellectual dexterity and complexity.
-For example, cohorts of students may collaborate on collecting digital data, producing visualizations, generating field-based ethnography, and storytelling with digital media.
-Embedding these activities within substantive disciplinary courses enables students to engage with the Liberal Arts curriculum, while developing the lateral skills for a variety professional futures in the 21st century.
+The VizE Lab seeks to play a vibrant role in advancing Liberal Arts education in Princeton's research university setting.
+Contemporary academic research, and any number of professions, demand increasingly specialized knowledge, familiarity with complex data, inter-disciplinary creativity, and collaborative skills.
+Courses in Anthropology and other disciplines that use the VizE Lab offer students opportunities to practice these kinds of knowledge.
+For example, cohorts of students may collaborate on collecting digital data, producing visualizations, doing field-based ethnography, and storytelling with digital media.
+By embedding such activities within anthropology courses, students learn to engage with the disciplinary knowledges and practices of a Liberal Arts curriculum, while developing the lateral skills and dexterity for a variety professional futures in the 21st century.

 ANT 309A/STC 310A,